waveFrontSet/workcalendar/README.md

   [enable
   Kubernetes](https://docs.docker.com/desktop/kubernetes/#enable-kubernetes).

-If you have the prerequisites installed, you can do `devspace dev` to fire up a development container.
-Then, issue `python manage.py runserver` to start the development server.
+Then, we can use `devspace` to fire up a development container via the following process.

-If you want to test proper deployment you will need to execute `devspace deploy`.
+1. Choose a namespace for the app, for example `workcalendar` via `devspace use namespace workcalendar`.
+2. Fire up the development container `devspace dev` which will load a pre-built development image containing all necessary dependencies and development extras such as `pytest`, `flake8` and `black`.
+3. As soon as you regain control, you will have access to the shell of the development container.
+Execute `python manage.py runserver 5000` to fire up a development server listening on port 5000.
+If everything goes will, you will be greeted by a new browser window showing the app.